AngleProtocol/angle-docs/guides/app-guides/swap.md

 ## On-ramp / Off-ramp

-EURA is supported by a wide range of on-ramp and off-ramp providers which make it accessible from a simple credit card payment or bank transfer.
+Angle stablecoins are supported by a wide range of on-ramp and off-ramp providers which make it accessible from a simple credit card payment or bank transfer.
 All of these are listed in the Buy toggle of the [swap and buy page](https://app.angle.money/swap).

 ![On-ramp](../../../.gitbook/assets/new-app-ramp.png)